goloshubov/fconfig/README.md

 # fconfig
 fconfig is my ansible implementation of dotfiles type of scripts.
-It helps me avoiding configuration drifts on a bunch of fedora linux workstations and (homelab) servers.
+It helps me avoiding configuration drifts on my fedora linux workstations.

 ## Features:
 - sync .dotfiles and configs